 The Dreamer

 Our life together could hardly have felt more ordinary, yet in that ordinariness, there was a strange sweetness.
 Jack worked for a construction company, often returning home tired, dust-stained and mud-speckled in his overalls.
 I had never imagined him capable of building anything—he had no formal training, only the education of De La Salle.
 And yet, the work gave him purpose, and I was grateful for that small anchoring of stability.
 Each week, we paid our rent directly to the landlord, who came in person to collect it.
-The Irish system—weekly wages, weekly rent—always seemed to me a peculiar rhythm, but it suited them.
+The Irish system—weekly wages, weekly rent—always seemed to me a peculiar rhythm, so different from what I had known back in my country, where rent was paid monthly and money was managed in larger stretches.
+Yet it suited the people here, matching the cadence of their lives: money earned on Friday, handed over by Saturday, and stretched carefully through the days that followed.

-I walked the main road to the shopping center every day, stocking shelves, advising mothers with children, and enduring the daily barbs of my colleague Jacinta.
-Her sharp tongue and icy demeanor made me wary.
-I could never tell if her hostility was personal or born of prejudice toward immigrants.
-My one real ally was Lisa, the boutique manager.
+Each morning, I set out on foot along the main road, heading to the French Clothes Shop where I worked.
+The walk became part of my routine, a stretch of time to gather myself before the day ahead.
+Once inside, I stocked shelves, advised mothers with children, and endured the daily barbs of my colleague Jacinta.
+Her sharp tongue and icy demeanor kept me on edge; I could never tell whether her hostility was directed at me personally, or whether it was the quiet prejudice reserved for immigrants.
+My one real ally was Lisa, the boutique manager, whose kindness offered a small refuge.
 The owners, Eamon and Andrew from Dublin, monitored us constantly through cameras, scolding us the moment we paused, and sending us to Naas at dawn in winter, to ride crouched in the back of their pickup truck.
 One slip, one accident, and we might have been nothing more than smears on the road.

-Jack frightened me sometimes, though not maliciously.
-Alone in our ground-floor apartment at night, I always felt uneasy.
-The back faced only darkness, windows and a balcony door opening into nothingness.
-I never knew who—or what—might emerge when I turned around.
-One evening, as I sat on the sofa watching TV, a noise behind me made my heart leap.
-I turned—and there was Jack, grinning like a mischievous boy, shadows flickering across his face.
+Jack frightened me sometimes, and always on purpose.
+Alone in our ground-floor apartment at night, I was already jumpy—the back opened only onto darkness, windows and a balcony door that seemed to invite shadows in.
+One evening, as I sat on the sofa watching TV, a noise behind me made me jolt.
+I turned—and there was Jack, grinning like a mischievous schoolboy, clearly pleased with himself for making me jump.
+My heart hammered, but I couldn’t help laughing at the wicked glint in his eyes.

 “Don’t you think you’re fussing over him too much?
 And the mold in your bathroom—have you told him?
 Mold gets into your lungs.
 You’ll never get rid of it.”